 A parallel voting system also uses list PR and single-winner districts but does not count district reps toward a party's share of the PR seats.
 If the party's share of the PR votes equals 30 seats and district elections gave them 10 seats, they fill another 30 seats with people on the party list for a total of 40 seats.

-Hungary's election system is similar to Germany's, but with no link between the single-member district seats and national list-PR seats.
-Hungary's election law calls for a runoff in a district where no one gets a majority.
+Hungary's election system was similar to Germany's, but with no link between the single-member district seats and national list-PR seats.
+Hungary's election law called for a runoff in a district where no one gets a majority.
 The runoff rule is not the best but it is better than plurality for electing Condorcet winners.
 Unfortunately the single-winner districts are not huge and heterogeneous -- a small, conservative district will return a member of a conservative party who is near the political center of that district but not of Hungary as a whole.

 Azerbaijan and Georgia use parallel systems in which district seats are 20% and 33% respectively.
 Both use the runoff rule for district elections.
 I don't know whether their districts are politically heterogeneous.
-Both are former Soviet states still building the democratic norms for fair elections and civil society.
+All three are former Soviet states still building the democratic norms for fair elections and civil society.
 Given that setting, it will be some years before we can evaluate the effects of their systems.